josepablocam/aquery2q/README.md

 B   10 20 30 40 20 20 40 80
 ```

-Note that there are now 2 levels of nesting.
+Note that there are now two levels of nesting.
 Each row
 consists of two separate vectors.
 If there were `n` individuals per group,
 these would then be n-vectors and so forth.